patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/upgrade.md

 7. Run codemods multiple times to ensure that all issues are flagged and addressed.

-### 3. Review and update variable and class names
+### 2. Remove all CSS overrides

 PatternFly 6 supports our new design token system, which changes variable names across PatternFly.
 These changes mean that **all** existing CSS overrides must be updated (or removed), because they will be targeting outdated styles and will no longer work.

+At the start of your upgrade process, we strongly recommend temporarily removing all of your CSS overrides.
+Once you've run through all the codemods, remove your overrides and see how things look.
+Since there often isn't a 1:1 equivalent for every PatternFly 5 style in PatternFly 6, your previous overrides may no longer be relevant.

+We recommend *completely* removing CSS overrides as much as possible, so that your product upgrade experience will be smoother for future releases.

+If you do need to keep any CSS customizations, continue to step 3 and follow the instructions to [review and update variable and class names](#3-review-and-update-variable-and-class-names) and make sure you are using what's most appropriate.

+### 3. Review and update variable and class names
-Variables were largely removed or added due to logical direction changes, refactoring, or deprecation.
+A number of variables were removed or added with PatternFly 6, primarily due to logical direction changes, refactoring, or deprecation.
 For more context, we've put together a list of [variables that have been removed](https://docs.google.com/spreadsheets/d/e/2PACX-1vQQLWzMGQTAFHr6ClxoOZPpSNhP-frqu9w0DBzFJG0SOyBKKvjVV5wqz2o_Nh6jnO73oiXH259t5-V0/pubhtml?gid=673459372&single=true) and a list of [variables that have been added](https://docs.google.com/spreadsheets/d/e/2PACX-1vQQLWzMGQTAFHr6ClxoOZPpSNhP-frqu9w0DBzFJG0SOyBKKvjVV5wqz2o_Nh6jnO73oiXH259t5-V0/pubhtml?gid=0&single=true).

-Wherever you have any custom CSS overrides that reference PatternFly class names or CSS variables, you should carefully review them and make updates to ensure that they align with our token variables, as described in our [tokens documentation](/tokens/all-patternfly-tokens).
+Wherever you have any custom CSS overrides that reference PatternFly class names or CSS variables, you should carefully review them and make updates to ensure that they align with our new design tokens, as described in our [tokens documentation](/tokens/all-patternfly-tokens).

-**Note:** If your product uses a custom solution to replicate PatternFly styling (without using PatternFly components), then it will need to be re-skinned.
-We recognize that this may be a large undertaking, so we encourage you to reach out to the PatternFly team so that we can help support this work.
+To assist with naming updates, we offer 2 codemods:
+- [class-name-updater](https://github.com/patternfly/pf-codemods/tree/main/packages/class-name-updater): Automatically identifies and renames classes that need to be updated as a result of changes in PatternFly 6.

+- [tokens-update](https://github.com/patternfly/pf-codemods?tab=readme-ov-file#tokens-update): Helps update global CSS variables in your React code.

-#### 1. Utilize our class-name-updater codemod
+#### Run class-name-updater
-[The class-name-updater codemod](https://github.com/patternfly/pf-codemods/tree/main/packages/class-name-updater) automatically identifies class names that need to be updated as a result of changes in PatternFly 6.
-This helps highlight places in your codebase that may require you to make adjustments.
+This utility helps highlight places in your codebase that may require you to make adjustments.
+Specifically, it can replace `pf-v5` prefixes with `pf-v6`.

-This utility performs a simple ‘find and replace’, so it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
+Because this utility performs a simple "find and replace" (as shown in [the README example](https://github.com/patternfly/pf-codemods/tree/main/packages/class-name-updater#example)), it's possible that it will inadvertently identify code that is formatted similarly to a PatternFly class name, but is not one.
 You should check to ensure that this doesn't cause any unintentional changes.

-When using this codemod, make sure to:
+When using this codemod, make sure to add:
-- Add the `--v6` option if you are upgrading to v6.
+- The `--v6` option, since you are upgrading to PatternFly 6.
 This codemod targets v5 of PatternFly by default.
-- Add the `--fix` flag to allow the codemod to fix issues where possible.
+- The `--fix` flag to allow the codemod to fix issues where possible.

+After running the class-name-updater codemod, continue to the next step to run the tokens-update codemod using the instructions in the next section.

-#### 2. Utilize our tokens-update codemod
+#### Run tokens-update

-[The tokens-update codemod](https://github.com/patternfly/pf-codemods?tab=readme-ov-file#tokens-update) can help you update global CSS variables in your React code.
 Note that this will *only* fix JavaScript or TypeScript files: not CSS.

 This codemod updates global color variables to a temporary hot pink color (`--pf-t--temp--dev--tbd`, or `t_temp_dev_tbd` when using [React tokens](/tokens/develop-with-tokens#react-tokens)) to visibly mark the places where you will have to manually replace tokens.
 For other global variables (like spacers, font size, or box shadows), this codemod will attempt to provide an auto-fix to match the same value (or the closest one).